Importing in our Campaign Manager interface lets you upload your databases and use them in VCC’s own Database section.

 You can create campaigns by adding collections to them.
 Here’s how to do it:

-- Navigate to the Collections tab on the CRM interface.
+- Navigate to the Collections tab on the Campaign Manager interface.

 - Hover the mouse over one of the Collections and select Add to campaign.

 - Refine the matching records and set the number of records to distribute to one or more campaigns (optional step).

 - Choose your target campaigns.
 You can use the vertical scroll bar to look up the ones you need to find, or you can use the search bar instead.
 Once you have selected all of them, press Done.

 - Define the distribution proportion: here you can set precisely how many records should each campaign receive.
 Indicating the current status of your distribution, you can find a status bar on the top of this pane.